Blog Details

 Neither you nor I have the skills, resources, and time to thoroughly analyze our stock decisions like the professionals.
 Still, it helps to look at the “big boys” with $1 billion budget and know how they analyze stocks.
 While we can’t do the same, it does tell use the kind of research that is done before major purchases.
 It is far from the old game, of, “Well, that stock sounded good today, maybe I should buy some.”

-According to the Wall Street Journal article (5-4-25), when Warren Buffet bought Apple in 2016, he had his managers look for a stock that meet three criteria.
+According to the Wall Street Journal article (5-4-25), when Warren Buffett bought Apple in 2016, he had his managers look for a stock that met three criteria.

 1. The stock has to be reasonably priced (P/E ratio of 16 or less).